z390development/z390/doc/file_services.md

 Output:

 * MACRF=PM
-    * Records are written LRECL at a time into BLKSIZE.<br/>CLOSE may write a short block.
+    * Records are written LRECL at a time into a block of size BLKSIZE.<br/>CLOSE may write a short block.
 * MACRF=W or RW
     * The whole block is written.